wallentx/kubedoom/README.md

 The next level of chaos engineering is here!
 Kill pods inside your Kubernetes cluster by shooting them in Doom!

-This is a fork of the excellent [gideonred/dockerdoomd](https://github.com/gideonred/dockerdoomd) using a slightly modified Doom, forked from https://github.com/gideonred/dockerdoom, which was forked from psdoom.
+This is a fork of the fantastic [storax/kubedoom](https://github.com/storax/kubedoom) fork of the excellent [gideonred/dockerdoomd](https://github.com/gideonred/dockerdoomd) using a slightly modified Doom, forked from https://github.com/gideonred/dockerdoom, which was forked from psdoom.